DHTMLX/gantt-docs/data/desktop/working_time.md

 - If a user assigns a calendar to a subproject with tasks, all its tasks will use this calendar.
 - If a task has a personal calendar assigned to it, it will use its calendar and not the calendar of its parent project.

-To enable this functionality, you need to set the **gantt.config.inherit_calendar** configuration option to *true*.
+To enable this functionality, you need to set the api/gantt_inherit_calendar_config.md configuration option to *true*.
 By default this option is disabled.

 ~~~js
 gantt.config.inherit_calendar = true;